Darkyenus/wemi/docs/DESIGN.md

 to execute arbitrary main class from the project's classpath, interactively, without having to change the `mainClass` key.

+Input system can be queried through the [`read`](../src/main/kotlin/wemi/Input.kt) method.
-The input is provided through the object held in the `input` key.
-It can be asked to provide arbitrary, textual or other, value for given input query.
+It can be asked to provide arbitrary type of value for given input query.
 Input query consists of three parts:
 1. *Input key* - is any simple string, which specifies what is the query about.
     For example `main` when asking about main class.
 The string should be a valid Java identifier.
 2. *Prompt* - arbitrary human readable string that will be shown to the user when asked to provide the input text.